 - Once fully baked, remove the tray from the oven and let the koftas cool for a few minutes.
 This allows them to firm up slightly, making it easier to handle and serve.

 Baking Red Lentil Koftas offers several advantages.
 Firstly, it significantly reduces the amount of oil used in the cooking process, making it a healthier choice.
-Secondly, baking provides a more hands-off approach, as you don't need to constantly monitor the koftas like you would when frying them on the stovetop- which makes it a lot easier for making them for a larger crowd.
-Lastly, it offers a consistent and even cooking method, ensuring that all the koftas are cooked without any risk of uneven browning.
+Secondly, baking provides a more hands-off approach, as you don't need to constantly monitor the koftas like you would when frying them on the stovetop.
+Lastly, it offers a consistent and even cooking method, ensuring that all the koftas are cooked to perfection without any risk of uneven browning.

-Sauce and Dips: A classic choice, for those of us flexitarians, a tangy and refreshing Tzatziki sauce, made with yogurt, cucumber, garlic, and herbs.
-Vegan friends, you can also opt for a creamy and zesty Tahini sauce, which complements the earthy flavors of the koftas beautifully.
+Sauce and Dips: Enhance the flavors of the koftas by serving them with a selection of delectable sauces and dips.
+A classic choice is a tangy and refreshing Tzatziki sauce, made with yogurt, cucumber, garlic, and herbs.
+You can also opt for a creamy and zesty Tahini sauce, which complements the earthy flavors of the koftas beautifully.
 Additionally, a spicy tomato-based sauce or a mint chutney can add a kick of flavor to the dish.

 Salad: A vibrant and refreshing salad is an excellent choice to accompany the Red Lentil Koftas.
-Consider a crispy salad featuring fresh tomatoes, cucumbers, red onions, and olives.
-Drizzle it with a lemon vinaigrette or a light tahini dressing.
+Consider a crisp and colorful Mediterranean salad featuring fresh tomatoes, cucumbers, red onions, and olives.
+Drizzle it with a lemon vinaigrette or a light tahini dressing to bring out the flavors and add a refreshing element to your meal.

-Pickled Veggies: Pickled onions and pickled fresno peppers are fantastic condiments that add a tangy, spice, and slightly sweet flavor to the dish.
+Pickled Onions: Pickled onions are a fantastic condiment that adds a tangy and slightly sweet flavor to the dish.
 They provide a refreshing crunch and a zesty kick that cuts through the richness of the koftas.

 These vegan Red Lentil Koftas are not only packed with flavor but also provide a healthy dose of plant-based protein.
 With their hearty texture and Middle Eastern-inspired spices, they are sure to become a favorite among vegans and meat-eaters alike.
-So give this recipe a try and enjoy these delicious kofte balls as a satisfying main dish or appetizer.
+So give this recipe a try and enjoy these delicious kofte balls as a satisfying main dish or a delightful appetizer.
+(Baked instructions in the note section of the recipe card)

 If you’ve tried this Red Lentil Koftas (Vegan Kofte Balls) recipe or any other recipe on BalancingBowls, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, and Pinterest to see more tasty meals and anything else I’m up to.